jakubrwisniewski/jakubrwisniewski/README.md

 ### About me

-I'm Senior Frontend Developer with 10+ years of progressive professional experience architecting and delivering complex, scalable applications.
-Deep expertise in the modern JavaScript ecosystem, with a current focus on TypeScript, React, and Node.js technologies.
-Proven track record of success working across projects of varying scale and complexity, often bridging full-stack collaboration.
-Dedicated to implementing robust code practices, driving quality through unit testing, and fostering effective cross-functional communication to rapidly deliver innovative solutions.
-Consistently embrace complex technical challenges, viewing them as opportunities for application growth and skill expansion.
-I maintain a proactive commitment to continuous learning, rapidly integrating emerging technologies and industry best practices to deliver cutting-edge solutions.
+Senior Frontend Developer with over 10 years of experience specializing in architecting scalable, high-performance web applications using React, TypeScript, and Node.js.
+Proven track record in migrating legacy systems to modern stacks, implementing robust CI/CD pipelines, and leading technical refactors that improve code maintainability and user experience.
+Committed to high code quality through rigorous testing (Jest/Vitest) and mentoring cross-functional teams.

 ### What motivates me